phani452/Custom-R-Functions/README.md

 chisquare test and t-test and  returns  the respective p valueand also does the univariate analysis and returns the histogram for the numerical columns and the bar plot for the categorical columns and stores the all graphs as images in the user specified folders.

+# 3.Function_for_EDA:
+# Automating EDA process
+The function can be used :
+### For Binary classification problem
+### For Continous target variable
+### The function plots and saves univariate and Bivariate analysis graphs
+### Function gives us the importance of the variables
+### The function imputes missing values using KNN
+### The function gives the number outlier in variables